-Over the coming two years, we will build on these successes by focusing on five main objectives that represent the enduring ambitions of our work at SSHRC.
+Over the next four years, we will build on these successes by focusing on five main objectives that represent the enduring ambitions of our work at SSHRC.
 For each objective, we have established a set of strategies that will help us sustain the momentum of our ongoing programs and projects, respond rapidly to evolving crises, and maximize the overall impact of the research we support.

-Our plan builds on SSHRC's strong record of achievements, to continue funding world-class research, training and innovation to Canada in a time of global turmoil and change.
+Our plan builds on SSHRC's strong record of achievements, to continue funding world-class research, training and innovation in Canada in a time of global turmoil and change.
 It also supports our efforts to create a more equitable, diverse and inclusive research enterprise in Canada, and to build a modern workplace for SSHRC.
-The plan is the result of community and staff consultation and engagement, and will enable us, over the two-year period, to maximize the value and benefits we provide to Canadians.
+The plan is the result of community and staff consultation and engagement, and will enable us to maximize the value and benefits we provide to Canadians.